By Idaho Statute, only charitable/non-profit organizations can conduct bingo and raffles.

 A charitable or non-profit organization conducting a bingo game where the annual gross bingo revenue is OVER ten thousand dollars ($10.000.00) must obtain a license.

-Also, a charitable or non-profit organization must obtain a license for raffles, if the aggregate fair market value for all merchandise prizes EXCEEDS one thousand dollars ($1000).
+Also, a charitable or non-profit organization must obtain a license for raffles, if the aggregate fair market value for all merchandise prizes EXCEEDS five thousand dollars ($5000).

 However, organizations not needing a license must still comply with all requirements of the law.